italia/spid-saml-check/README.md

 ### Usage steps

-- copy spid-validator metadata to the SP you want to test with. spid-validator can be downloaded at: [http://localhost:8080/metadata.xml](http://localhost:8080/metadata.xml)
+- Copy spid-validator metadata to the SP you want to test with. spid-validator can be downloaded at: [http://localhost:8080/metadata.xml](http://localhost:8080/metadata.xml)
   ````
   wget http://localhost:8080/metadata.xml -O /path/to/your/sp/metadata/folder/spid-saml-check-metadata.xml
   ````

-- start authentication request connecting to your SP, the AuthnRequest would be created and sent to spid-saml-check.
+- Start authentication request connecting to your SP, the AuthnRequest would be created and sent to spid-saml-check.
   You should access to a page like shown in the following picture

   <img src="doc/img/login.png" width="500" alt="login page" />

-- submit __validator__ / __validator__ as credential
+- Submit __validator__ / __validator__ as credential
 - You would see the SAML2 Authn Request made from your SP

   <img src="doc/img/2.png" width="500" alt="authn request page" />